-V. Bounded and unbounded operators on a Hilbert space
+XII.
+Operators on a Hilbert space

 Convention.
-In this chapter we consider the Banach spaces over the complex field (except in Section V.2 or unless the converse is explicitly stated).
+In this chapter we consider the Banach spaces over the complex field (unless the converse is explicitly stated).
 In particular, the Hilbert spaces we deal with are the complex ones.

-V.1 Various types of bounded operators on Hilbert spaces and their properties
+XII.1 More on bounded operators and their spectra